The trek will take place from 12 - 16 September 2018.Close

 Available for iOS and Android.

-Macmillan will transfer your registration fee of £350 plus your initial £1,400 of sponsorship to our tour operator, Discover Adventure, for the costs of your participation.Close
+Your registration fee of £250, plus the first £800 of sponsorship, will be paid by Macmillan on your behalf to our tour operator, Discover Adventure, for the costs of your participation.Close

-At least 60% of the £3,700 minimum sponsorship will be treated as a donation to Macmillan, and if you raise over £3,700 then 100% of the surplus will benefit the charity.
+At least 60% of the £2,000 minimum sponsorship will be treated as a donation to Macmillan.
+If you raise over £2,000, 100% of the surplus will directly benefit Macmillan.

-Macmillan is proud to have one of the best cost to income ratios in the charity sector, meaning more of the money you raise is spent on our vital services and not on trip costs.Close
+Macmillan is proud to have one of the best cost:income ratios in the sector, meaning more of your hard earned sponsorship is spent on our vital services and not on trip costs.Close

-We’ll provide you with a fundraising pack full of ideas on how to reach your target.
-You’ll also have the support of the Hiking Team as well as our extensive network of fundraisers throughout the UK.
+We will provide you with a fundraising pack full of ideas on how to reach your target.
+You will also have the support of the Challenge Team and our extensive network of Macmillan fundraisers throughout the UK.

-If you don’t manage to raise £1,400 four months prior to departure, you’ll either have to forfeit your place on the challenge, make up the shortfall yourself or transfer your application to a later event to give yourself more time to raise enough funds.
+However, if you do not manage to raise £800 four months prior to departure you will either have to forfeit your place on the challenge or make up the shortfall yourself.Close

 This trip is conceived and operated by Discover Adventure Ltd, ATOL 5636, whose booking conditions apply.Close

-Throughout the trek we’ll be accompanied by support vehicles and porters which will carry all our equipment and supplies.
-However, you will need to carry a day pack for items needed during the day: water, sunscreen, camera, waterproofs etc.Close
+Throughout the trek we will be accompanied by porters who will carry all our equipment and supplies.
+You will carry a day pack to hold any equipment you might need during the day.Close

 Everyone on the challenge is required to complete a medical form, which will be provided in your fundraising pack.
 If you are over 65, answer ‘yes’ to any of the questions or have a BMI of 35+ the form must also be signed by your GP.
 Individual surgeries may charge for this service.
 It is also essential for you to consult your doctor about necessary vaccinations.Close